aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/barcode-basics/creating-setting-size-whole-picture-barcode/_index.md

 ## Conclusion
 You now know **how to generate barcode java** using Aspose.BarCode, how to **create barcode image java** with precise dimensions, and how to eliminate unwanted margins for a clean look.
 This technique is ideal for building **dynamic barcode generation java** solutions such as inventory systems, ticketing platforms, or any application that needs on‑the‑fly barcode creation.

-## Frequently Asked Questions
+## Frequently asked questions

 **Q1: Can I customize the barcode encoding type?**
 A: Yes, you can choose from many `EncodeTypes` such as `QR_CODE`, `CODE_128`, `EAN_13`, and more.
 See the [Aspose.BarCode documentation](https://reference.aspose.com/barcode/java/) for the full list.

 **Q2: Is a free trial available?**
 A: Absolutely.
-Download a trial version from the [Aspose releases page](https://releases.aspose.com/).
+Download a trial version from the [Aspose releases page](https://releases.aspose.com/barcode/java/).

 **Q3: Where can I get support for Aspose.BarCode for Java?**
 A: The official [Aspose.BarCode forum](https://forum.aspose.com/c/barcode/13) is the best place to ask questions and get help from both the community and Aspose engineers.